 In time, Paul's three children became the third generation to run the Kirk Company.
 During those years, the Kirk Company made its mark on the Christmas tree industry with innovative field production methods and high quality standards.
 It had successful operations located in Oregon, Wisconsin and Nova Scotia.
 It also introduced a number of support products to expand the Christmas tree line.
 Products included balers and netting, tree colorants, nutrients, and disposal bags.
 Then under Rick’s leadership, the Kirk Company expanded its presence internationally.
 The Kirk Company sold trees to Puerto Rico, Guam, Mexico, Central and South America and the Pacific and Caribbean Islands.

 In 2008 Ralph Nilssen, the company's VP of Sales, and Gary Snyder, the Oregon Production Manager purchased the Kirk Company from the Kirk family.
 With 50 years of experience between them, Ralph and Gary understood the value of hard work and the importance of maintaining the Kirk Company's solid reputation for quality products and excellent service.
 In their first years as owners, the company expanded sales in both the Christmas tree division and in the product line division domestically and internationally.
 A North Carolina production yard was also added.
-Kirk now ships Christmas trees from three locations; Oregon, North Carolina, and Nova Scotia.
+Kirk now ships Christmas trees from four locations; Oregon, North Carolina, Wisconsin and Nova Scotia.
 In 2010, the Kirk Elf Tree™ was successfully launched into various markets.
 That same year, Kirk made good on its promise of excellent service by expanding their shipping options to include palletized Christmas trees.

 Gary Snyder acquired full ownership of the Kirk Company in January of 2015.
 Since then we have continued to invest in developing new products, expanding markets and exceeding our customers' expectations.
 As the Kirk Company approaches its 100th birthday, we continue to push boundaries while staying true to our commitment to providing our customers with quality products, buyer-focused solutions and cutting-edge customer service.